Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Results and Discussion

 Another advantage of a machine learning model like ours for generating waveform approximations is that during the inference stage, all computations can be performed on the GPU.
 Once a pre-trained waveform generation model is deployed for online use, it can be loaded directly onto the GPU and generate output waveforms for any input parameters on the same device.
 This eliminates the need for CPU-to-GPU communication and provides an additional speed-up for online parameter inference tasks.
-Moreover, the length or duration of the waveform being generated has a negligible effect on the generation time when using a generative machine learning model.
-This is because a trained model generates a waveform approximation by computing matrix multiplications within its different layers.
-A change in the waveform length only corresponds to a change in the dimension of the matrices, with the overall computation time largely being unaffected.
-Therefore, machine learning waveform generation is a especially well-suited method for generating long-duration waveform signals, such as those from binary neutron star mergers.
+However, it should be noted that that the GPU usage is purely optional and the same trained model can be loaded onto a CPU and used for waveform generation on that device.
+Even on a CPU, the efficiency of a machine learning waveform generation model is expected to be better, since the model only performs elementary matrix multiplication operations to obtain the outputs.
+The key advantage of a GPU accelerated machine learning model is the batch-wise bulk waveform generation.
+This is especially distinctive at large number of waveforms generated, for instance, more than 100 waveforms, as seen from \Fig{fig:speed}.
+Now, traditional MCMC sampling codes work sequentially and call for waveforms one at a time.
+However, the \texttt{emcee} sampler package does support vectorized lists of parameter inputs and computed outputs \cite{foreman-mackey2013}.
+This could be easily made to work with the batches of waveforms generated from our model.